XiangpengHao/tech_blog/content/posts/crash-consistency.md

 date: 2019-10-29T16:22:37-07:00
 draft: false
 ---
 And converting a concurrent-consistent data structure to a crash-consistent one needs non-trivial efforts.

 This is a paper review of RECIPE[^1].

+Update 10-29:
+the limitation section in their [repo](https://github.com/utsaslab/RECIPE#limitations), these things are not mentioned in the paper.

 ### RECIPE assumes: